An overview of L.M. Montgomery-related news, events, calls for papers, site updates, and publications from 2025.

 Selected and Edited by Carolyn Strom Collins

-Nimbus Publishing (Halifax) will publish A Chapter of Accidents: Twenty-Seven Rediscovered Stories, a posthumous collection of Montgomery’s short stories selected and edited by Carolyn Strom Collins, in September.
+Nimbus Publishing (Halifax) published A Chapter of Accidents: Twenty-Seven Rediscovered Stories, a posthumous collection of Montgomery’s short stories selected and edited by Carolyn Strom Collins, in September.

 A funny and heartfelt collection of rare short stories about unlikely pairings by the famed Anne of Green Gables author.